umass-gis/workshops/content/path-tutorial/index.md

 1. Right-click your file and select "Copy" from the dropdown menu.

 Alternatively, you may select the file, hold the "Command" key, and press the "C" key (you may then release the "Command" key).
 Additionally, you may select the file, and then ***from the menu bar*** click "File", and select "Duplicate" from the dropdown menu.
-Note: "Duplicate" will add a new copy of the file to the directory in which the original file resides, "Copy" adds the file to your clipboard so it may be copied/added to any directory.
+Note: "Duplicate" will add a new copy of the file to the directory in which the original file resides, "Copy" adds the file to your clipboard so it may be copied/added to any directory (using "command" "v", for example).

     <img src="media/66.png" alt="Dropdown menu from right-clicking text file with 'copy' highlighted and selected" width="50%">